ANakauma/ApobecHM_drivers/README.md

 ## Running the code
-The user must provide a table with mutations indicating the sample, chr, position, etc. (see example file `SNV_data.txt`).
+The user must provide a table with mutations indicating the sample, chr, position, etc. (see example file `data/SNV_data.txt`).
 This repository contains the following scripts:

 - `1.prepareData.R` identifies APOBEC positive samples and calculates the APOBEC fold enrichment score in tri- and tetra-nucleotide context.
-- `2.Hairpinloops_stability.R` will predict hairpin loops around all provided provided genomic positions (SNVs) and calculates the thermodynamic stability.
+- `2.Hairpinloops_stability.R` will predict hairpin loops around all provided genomic positions (SNVs) and calculates the thermodynamic stability.
 It will also identify twin mutations and didymi.
 - `3. driverHotspotMuts.R` identifies driver hotspot mutations modeled as a poisson process.